Note

 transmit_horn_structure = GF.mesh_rotate(transmit_horn_structure, rotation_vector2)

-transmitting_antenna_surface_coords = GF.mesh_rotate(transmitting_antenna_surface_coords, rotation_vector1)
+transmitting_antenna_surface_coords = GF.mesh_rotate(

-transmitting_antenna_surface_coords = GF.mesh_rotate(transmitting_antenna_surface_coords, rotation_vector2)
+transmitting_antenna_surface_coords = GF.mesh_rotate(

 Position Receiver